Resistor Symbols: From Circuit Diagrams to PCB Design

 This process directly addresses the common search query: resistor symbol in KiCad.

-5.2 Working with Resistor Symbols in Eagle PCB
+5.2 Working with Resistor Symbols in Autodesk Fusion (Formerly Eagle PCB)

 1. Open the schematic editor.